gururafiki/oracle-cloud-docker-swarm-setup/README.md

 ## Runbook

+### 1. Provision infrastructure in Oracle Cloud using Terraform

-### 1. Follow the [Step-by-step guide to create instances in Oracle Cloud using Terraform](terraform/README.md) to deploy your infrustructure
+Follow the [Step-by-step guide to create instances in Oracle Cloud using Terraform](terraform/README.md) to deploy your infrustructure

 > *Important*: if you update `operating_system` variable to different than Ubuntu - ansible playbook from this example won't work for you.
-You can make chaanges to it to support other operating systems (contributions are welcome).
+You can make changes to it to support other operating systems (contributions are welcome).

 ### 2. (Optional) Connect via SSH to created instances